agbrs/agb/book/src/pong/02_the_gba_struct.md

 # How all agb games start

-To use the Gba struct in your agb game, you'll need to create a function (normally called `main`) which takes an owned reference to the Gba instance.
+To use the Gba struct in your agb game, you'll need to create a function (normally called `main`) has the Gba instance moved into it.
 The recommended way to do this is by using the `#[agb::entry]` attribute macro provided by the `agb` crate.

 Replace the content of the `main` function with the following: